Use functional training to heal and repair these key causes of chronic pain and movement impairment.

 Or let's say that you notice your leg keeps wanting to drift off course every time you lift it.

 These are signs that you’ve got your wires crossed!
-Your brain is telling the wrong muscles to fire.
+Instead of simply not doing the exercise correctly, your brain is telling the wrong muscles to fire.

 Misfiring muscles can be bad news.
 If you are walking and suddenly find yourself slipping on ice (or a banana peel), you need to be able to recruit the right muscles quickly to right the ship and stop yourself from falling.